- Be in the form of a law review article, brief, or legal memorandum.

-In order to accelerate graduation by one semester (December graduation), a student must matriculate in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of 6 hours being required in each summer session.
+In order to accelerate graduation by one semester (December graduation), a student must matriculate in two summer sessions and satisfactorily complete not less than 12 hours in the two sessions, with a minimum of 6 hours required during each summer session.
 To satisfy this requirement, students taking Maymester courses must also take at least one course each summer that meets during the regular seven-week summer session.

 G. Completion of Course Study for Degree Requirement.

-Students must complete all degree requirements no later than 84 months (7 years) after first beginning as a law school student either at the University of South Carolina School or at a law school from which transfer credits has been accepted.
+Students must complete all degree requirements no later than 84 months (7 years) after first beginning as a law school student either at the University of South Carolina School of Law or at a law school from which transfer credits have been accepted.